New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Abstract

 \section{Abstract}

-Polarized foreground emission is a potential contaminant of attempts to measure the fluctuation power spectrum of highly redshifted 21 cm H{\sc i} emission from the epoch of reionization.
-Using the Donald C. Backer Precision Array for Probing the Epoch of Reionization (PAPER), we present limits on the observed power spectra of all four Stokes parameters in two frequency bands, centered at 126 MHz ($z=10.3$) and 164 MHz ($z=7.66$) for a three-month observing campaign of a 32-antenna deployment, for which unpolarized power spectrum results have been reported at $z=7.7$ \citep{Parsons2014} and $7.5 < z < 10.5$ \citep{Jacobs2014}.
+Polarized foreground emission is a potential contaminant of attempts to measure the fluctuation power spectrum of highly redshifted 21 cm H{\sc i} emission from the Epoch of Reionization.
+Using the Donald C. Backer Precision Array for Probing the Epoch of Reionization, we present limits on the observed power spectra of all four Stokes parameters in two frequency bands, centered at 126 MHz ($z=10.3$) and 164 MHz ($z=7.66$), for a three-month observing campaign of a deployment involving 32 antennas, for which unpolarized power spectrum results have been reported at $z=7.7$ \citep{Parsons2014} and at $7.5 < z < 10.5$ \citep{Jacobs2014}.
 The power spectra in this paper are processed in the same way as in those works, and show no definitive detection of polarized power.
-This non-detection appears to be largely due to the suppression of polarized power by ionospheric rotation measure fluctuations, which strongly affect Stokes Q and U. We are able to show that the net effect of polarized leakage is a negligible contribution at the levels of of the limits reported in \citet{Parsons2014} and \citet{Jacobs2014}.
+This nondetection is consistent with what is known about polarized sources, combined with the suppression of polarized power by fluctuations in the ionospheric rotation measure, which can strongly affect Stokes $Q$ and $U$.
+We are able to show that the net effect of polarized leakage is a negligible contribution at the levels of the limits reported by \citet{Parsons2014} and \citet{Jacobs2014}.